 The incidents relating to Social Media will also be indicated on the report to Governors, as a way to monitor the level of activity in this area.

-Agreed at the meeting of the Full Governing Body held on Wednesday 24th March, 2021 and chaired by Karen Sadler.
+Agreed at the meeting of the Full Governing Body on Wednesday 20^{th} March, 2024.